compose-run/blazebase-realworld/README.md

 ## Authorization & Access Control

-Once you have a user logged in, you can add the `uid` field to any action you emit to a reducer.
+Once you have a user logged in, you can add the `uid` (user id) field to any action you dispatch to a reducer.
 Then, in the reducer function, you can trust that the author of that action has that `uid`.

-In other words, we enforce (via Firebase Security Rules) that the `uid` field on all incoming actions corresponds to that of the user emitting the action.
+In other words, we enforce (via Firebase Security Rules) that the `uid` field on all incoming actions corresponds to that of the user dispatching the action.
 This can't be forged.

 So any other security validation (enforcing uniqueness, enforcing ownership of resources) happens _inside_ the reducer.
 This means that you don't have to mess with Firebase's Security Rules: you can handle all that logic in your `useRealtimeReducer` hook.